Martin Briscombe………Almost a local.

 I moved to Kirkby on Bain five years ago and have been on the parish council for nearly two years.
 I work part time from home preparing a payroll and travel to Sheffield once a month to finish off the procedure.
 When not working my favourite hobby is knitting and I host the KOB Krafters monthly meeting.
 I volunteer at Tattersall Castle, am a member of the Woodhall Spa WI and support various other local groups.
 I am usually seen walking my very bouncy standard poodle round the village and I care passionately about preserving our footpaths and keeping the village safe and a pleasant environment for residents and visitors.

 I moved to Kirkby on Bain in 2012 having previously lived in London and then in the North East.
 I still work regularly in London as a property investment manager but spend a majority of my time enjoying the Lincolnshire country air.
-I have a young son who we hope will be attending Kirkby on Bain Primary school later this year so take a keen interest in local matters affecting the village and the school.
+I have a young son who attends Kirkby on Bain Primary school so take a keen interest in local matters affecting the village and the school.

 I can often be found in our garden dreaming up another project, or taking the dog for a walk around the village.
 I also enjoy exploring the local area on my bike.
 Contact: firstname.lastname@example.org